torizon/aval/README.md

 You'll also need to have a private key registered with your ssh-agent.

+## Using it in CI

+You must have the IP of the CI runner whitelisted on Torizon Cloud, under Remote Access settings, otherwise the IP will be soft-banned and automatically return a 400 error when opening a new session.

 ## Missing features
  - merge multiple junit files into one `report.xml`
  - synchronization mechanism (ie, implementing a lock with states like `AVAILABLE`, `RUNNING`, `OFFLINE` etc.